Kōhei Okuno

-Kōhei Okuno (奥野 耕平, Okuno Kōhei) is a Japanese footballer who plays as a defensive midfielder for J1 League club Shonan Bellmare.
+Kōhei Okuno (奥野 耕平, Okuno Kōhei) is a Japanese footballer who plays as a defensive midfielder for club Avispa Fukuoka.

 Career

-Kōhei Okuno joined J1 League club Gamba Osaka in 2019 and was handed the number 26 jersey.
+Okuno joined J1 League club Gamba Osaka in 2019 and was handed the number 26 jersey.
 Prior to that he spent 2 seasons on loan with Gamba Osaka Under-23 while he completed his high school education.
 He played 4 games in 2017 and 2 more substitute appearances in 2018.

 In March 2023, it was announced that Okuno would be joining Shonan Bellmare on a season-long loan.